bazaarvoice/bv-ui-core/README.md

 # bv-ui-core

 This project provides a central location for common Bazaarvoice UI code.
-It is intended to be installed into a project via npm.
+It is intended to be installed into a project via NPM.
 Individual modules are authored as CommonJS modules, to be consumed by Webpack or another build tool that can ingest CommonJS.